InfTkm/ethereum-lab1/README.md

    npm install -g truffle
 6) Download and install Ganache.
    See: https://truffleframework.com/ganache

+   NOTE: The current release of ganace is only available for x86 architectures.
+   On newer M1 and M2 Mac devices, this can be run by installing Rosetta (See: https://support.apple.com/en-us/HT211861).
+However, this is not available on Virtual Machines on M1 and M2 Mac devices.

-7) If you want to use Visual Studio Code as your editor (recommended) , download and install atom.
+7) If you want to use Visual Studio Code as your editor (recommended) , download and install Visual Studio Code.
    See: https://code.visualstudio.com
 8) If you are using Visual Studio Code, you may want to download and install solidity.